amgarton47/CS62data-structures/Synchro_DLL/project/README.md

 even if large numbers of threads are used and all `yield()` calls are enabled.

+## Extra Credit

+You may have noticed that enabling yields in `remove` had resulted in a less dramatic failure rate increase than enabling yields in `insert`.

+The test code (in `Tester.run`) performs about the same number of `insert` and `remove` operations.
+Apparently the `remove` critical section is either significantly less likely to experience conflicts, or there is a significantly lower likelihood that such a conflict will result in damage.

+Analyze the code in `DLL_Node.insert` and `DLL_Node.remove`, and the way these operations are used in `Tester.run`.
+Offer a clear explanation (backed up by specific lines of code and quantitative estimate) for the difference in the resulting failure rates.

+Submissions will be graded on the clarity of understanding, and the cogency of the data that supports it.

 ## Submission

 Create a file `analysis.txt` in which you record your